 It is absolutely vital to detect cancer in its early stages to increase survival rates.
 The IvyGene test is an accurate biomarker used to confirm multiple cancers early on in their development before they’ve had a chance to spread.
-The test combines both specificity, along with high sensitivity, via a simple blood draw.
+The test combines both specificity, along with high-sensitivity, via a simple blood draw.

 Detecting cancer early is key to a favorable prognosis.
-Stage-one cancers respond well to both conventional and alternative treatments.
-Lifestyle changes are paramount to increase survival rates.
+Stage-one cancers respond well to both conventional and holistic treatments.
+Lifestyle changes are also paramount to increase survival rates.
 A stage-two cancer is more difficult to treat because it has spread into nearby tissues, as well as the lymph system and bloodstream.
 Fortunately, at this stage, it hasn’t yet metastasized to vital organs.

 Liquid biopsies are a revolutionary type of diagnostic testing that provide doctors with crucial information indicative of disease.
-Biofluids, including blood, urine, stool, and saliva are used to garner information that can aid in the diagnosis, or prognosis of a disease.
-It can also provide relevant information regarding the most beneficial treatment options based on the laboratory results.
+Biofluids, including blood, urine, stool, and saliva are used to garner information that can aid in the diagnosis or prognosis of a disease.
+It can also provide relevant information regarding the most beneficial treatment options based on laboratory results.

 This regulation is dependent on signals within the body and also the cell’s environment.
 Gene expression is regulated by human cells through a variety of mechanisms.
 One such mechanism involves the addition of a cytosine methyl group that acts as a reversible marker to influence gene expression, rather than modifying the genetic code.
-Cytosine is one of the four bases that are found in RNA and DNA.
+Cytosine is one of the four bases found in RNA and DNA.

 In order to understand how the IvyGene test works, a basic understanding of methylation is necessary.
 Methylation is a biochemical process that takes place in every cell of the body.